faithdorcas/se-assignment-4-github-and-visual-studio-faithdorcas/README.md

-Create a new branch and make your changes git checkout -b feature-branch
-# Make changes to the code
-git add .
-git commit -m "Implement new feature" git push origin feature-branch
+Create a new branch and make your changes git checkout -b feature-branch make changes to the code git add . git commit -m "Implement new feature" git push origin feature-branch